 We have around 130 species at the zoo and the skills and expertise of our staff is vital in ensuring these incredible plants thrive.
 They’re kept in special conditions to replicate the hot and humid environment of the rainforests of South East Asia – where temperatures can exceed 40°C.

-When exploring Chester Zoo, keep an eye out for these plants which can be found in the Monsoon Forest.
+When exploring Chester Zoo, keep an eye out for these plants which can be found in the Monsoon Forest and Plant Paradise.
 Our nepenthes are among one of the best collections of carnivorous plants you’ll find anywhere in the UK.

 Chester Zoo horticulturist, Paul Leach, tells us more about this incredible species of plant here and having the important job of looking after them.